qetza/replacetokens-task/tasks/ReplaceTokensV6/README.md

 ```

 ## Data/Telemetry
 The Replace Tokens task for Azure Pipelines collects **anonymous** usage data and sends them by default to its author to help improve the product.
-If you don't wish to send usage data, you can change your telemetry settings through _telemetry_ parameter or by setting a variable or environment variable `REPLACETOKENS_DISABLE_TELEMETRY` to `true`.
+If you don't wish to send usage data, you can change your telemetry settings through the _telemetryOptout_ parameter or by setting the `REPLACETOKENS_TELEMETRY_OPTOUT` environment variable to `1` or `true`.

 The following **anonymous** data is send:
-- the **hash** of your organization name/collection id
+- the **hash** of your collection id
 - the **hash** of your project id and pipeline definition id
-- the pipeline type (`build` or `release`)
-- the hosting (`server` or `services`)
+- the hosting (`server` or `cloud`)
 - the inputs values for
   - _addBOM_
   - _charsToEscape_